 - Fish will be sliced open after the fish has been weighed to verify there are no foreign objects or stuffing of fish.

 - Winning teams will be subjected to a polygraph test after each tournament.
 Polygraph will take the morning after the tournament.
 Failure to submit to a polygraph test will result in disqualification of the entire team from the tournament, entry fees will not be returned and team will forfeit their winnings.

 - Refunds of tournament entry fees will not be given for failure of a polygraph test.
 All decisions of the polygraph examiner will be final.

-- If a team is found guilty of cheating by the Tournament Director and/or the tournament steering committee, they will automatically be disqualified from the 2019 Wild West King Rush Tournament without refund of their application fees.
+- If a team is found guilty of cheating by the Tournament Director and/or the tournament steering committee, they will automatically be disqualified from all future Wild West tournaments.

 - All decisions made by the weigh master & tournament director are final.